Data Prep for Data Collection

 When to use Data Prep for Data Collection when-to-use-data-prep

-There are two uses cases where Data Prep for Data Collection is useful:
+Data Prep for Data Collection is useful in two situations:

-1. The website has a well-formed, governed, and maintained data layer and there is a preference for sending it directly to the Edge Network instead of using JavaScript manipulation to convert it to XDM on the page (either via Tags data elements or via manual JavaScript manipulation).
+1. The website has a well-formed, governed, and maintained data layer, and you prefer to send it directly to the Edge Network instead of using JavaScript manipulation to convert it to XDM on the page (either via Tags data elements or via manual JavaScript manipulation).

 2. A tagging system other than Tags is deployed on the site.